Régine Zylberberg: Career

 Known as Régine, she became a torch singer; by 1953, she was a nightclub manager in Paris.
 She is attributed with the invention of the modern-day discothèque, by virtue of creating a new dynamic atmosphere at Paris' Whisky à Gogo, with the ubiquitous jukebox replaced by disc jockeys utilizing linked turntables.
+Zylberberg's Paris Whisky à Gogo became the inspiration for the later establishment of the Whisky a Go Go nightclub in Los Angeles.

-In 1957, she opened Chez Régine in the Latin Quarter, which became the place to be seen for visiting celebrities, socialites and royalty.
-As Zylberberg's celebrity expanded she established other venues under the name Chez Régine's in London, New York City, Monte Carlo and elsewhere.
+In 1958, she opened Chez Régine in the Latin Quarter of Paris, which became the place to be seen for visiting celebrities, socialites and royalty.

+As Zylberberg's celebrity expanded she established nightclubs under her name in major cities such as New York, London and Monte Carlo.
 These were ultra-selective venues in prime urban locations, all featuring her signature "disco-style" layout.

-Zylberberg's Paris Whisky à Gogo became the inspiration for the later establishment of the Whisky a Go Go nightclub in Los Angeles.
-She also established Jimmy'z, a nightclub in Monaco, in 1974.
+In 1974, she established Jimmy'z, a nightclub in Monaco.

-In the 1970s, Zylberberg moved to New York and lived in a suite of the Delmonico Hotel.
-She opened Regine's nightclub on the ground floor of the hotel in 1976.
-The club served food under the direction of French chef Michel Guérard.
-In the 1970s, she designed a line of "Ready-to-Dance" evening clothes which were proof against wrinkling and so could be packed, which were sold at Bloomingdale's.
+In 1975, Zylberberg was accompanied by her husband, Roger Choukroun, to New York.
+They split their time living between Paris and a penthouse suite at the Delmonico Hotel on Park Avenue and 59th Street in New York.
+In 1976, she opened Regine's nightclub on the ground floor of the hotel.
+The nightclub served food under the direction of French chef Michel Guérard.
+The following year, she opened a bistro alongside the nightclub called Cafe Reginette.

+In the 1970s, Zylberberg also designed a line of "Ready-to-Dance" evening clothes that were proof against wrinkling and so could be packed, which were sold at Bloomingdale's.

 In 1988, she was in charge of the Ledoyen Restaurant on the Champs-Élysées in Paris.

 On 22 April 1996, Zylberberg and her son were arrested for refusing to comply with crew requests and smoking on an American Airlines flight.
-It was alleged that, though she was travelling economy, Régine had demanded a first-class upgrade, which the airline declined.
+It was alleged that, though she was traveling economy, Régine had demanded a first-class upgrade, which the airline declined.

 In June 2011, she appeared as Solange in Follies at the Kennedy Center in Washington, D.C.

 She lived with her husband in Saint-Tropez.